Quillen cohomology of enriched operads: Background and notations

 \subsection{Tangent categories and Quillen cohomology}

 This subsection, based on the works of \cite{YonatanBundle,YonatanCotangent}, contains the most important concepts appearing throughout the paper.
 Basically, \textit{tangent category} comes after a procedure of taking the stabilization of a model category of interest.
-Note that under our settings, stabilizations exist only as semi model categories.
+Note that under our setting, stabilizations exist only as semi model categories.
 Despite this, the needed results from those papers remain valid.
-We then get the notion of \textit{cotangent complex}, which plays a central role in the Quillen cohomology theory.

 \begin{dfn} A model category $\textbf{M}$ is said to be \textbf{weakly pointed} if it contains a \textbf{weak zero object}, i.e., an object which is both homotopy initial and terminal. \end{dfn} Let $\textbf{M}$ be a weakly pointed model category and let $X$ be an ($\mathbb{N}\times\mathbb{N} $)-diagram in $\textbf{M}$.
 The \textit{diagonal squares} of $X$ are of the form